sftsrv/dejavu/README.md

 patterns:
   - "^MY_ERROR"
   - "BADBAD"
-# list of types/categories that this doc can be filtered by
+# list of tags that apply to this doc
-types:
+tags:
   - error
   - setup
 # summary to be shown if dejavu is running in `summary` mode
+summary: This is a bad error
 ---

 # MY_ERROR or BADBAD Error Handling Doc